 3. Discover your target audience

-• When they are most likely to go online
+• When they’re most active online

-• Which social media platforms they occupy the most
+• Which social platforms they actually use

 Conclusion